Perception without Self-Matching in Conditional Tag Based Cooperation: The Model

 \section{\bf The Model}

-We consider spatially separated agents on a square lattice playing the one shot prisoner's dilemma game with the eight adjacent agents in their Moore neighbourhood.
-We use a standard and biologically relevant implementation of the prisoner's dilemmas game, which involves interactions between two individuals, or agents, who can optionally offer some benefit $b$ to their opponent at some cost $c$ to themselves.
-Agents who offer a benefit are said to cooperate, and those who do not defect.
-In any single interaction agents always stand to gain more if they defect then if they cooperate.
-However, a group of mutual cooperators, who gain an average of the average payoff of $b-c$ (we assume $c<b$) are better off than a group of mutual defectors, who gain nothing.
+We consider spatially separated individuals, each inhabiting a single cell on a square lattice, playing the one shot prisoner's dilemma game with the eight adjacent individuals in their Moore neighbourhood.
+The environment is saturated, with no empty cells.
+We use a common implementation of the prisoner's dilemma game, which involves interactions between two individuals, who can optionally offer some benefit $b$ to their opponent at some cost $c$ to themselves.
+Individuals who offer a benefit are said to cooperate, and those who do not defect.
+In any single interaction individuals always stand to gain more if they defect then if they cooperate.
+However, a group of mutual cooperators, who gain an average payoff of $b-c$ ( $c<b$) are better off than a group of mutual defectors, who gain nothing.

-Each agent is randomly assigned a number corresponding to one of $m$ possible tags.
-The tag number forms part of a genome which also includes a strategy array.
-Each entry in the array is the probability of cooperating with an agent with a tag number corresponding to the array index.
-For example, if there are four tags, then the genome will be a tag number between 0 and 3 and a strategy array containing four probabilities.
-With this setup, two different types of simulation are possible.
-In the first, the pure strategy scenario, probabilities are either 0 or 1.
-This means that an agent will either always cooperate (1) or always defect (0) when encountering another agent with a particular tag.
-An agent with strategy array [1,1,0,1], for example, cooperates with all agents except those with tag 2.
-In the second case, the mixed strategy scenario, the probability of cooperating with an agent with a particular tag can be any real number on the interval $[0,1]$.
-In this paper we deal with the pure strategy case and will consider the mixed case in a future paper.
+Each individual has one of $m$ possible heritable tags.
+The tag is represented by an integer, $\ell\in [m]=\{1,2,\cdots,m\}$ and it forms part of a genome which also includes an array which codes for a conditional strategy.
+Each entry in the array is the probability of cooperating with an individual with a tag number corresponding to the array index.
+For example, if there are four tags, then the genome will be a tag number between 1 and 4 and a strategy array containing four probabilities.
+Two different types of models are possible.
+In the first, with pure strategies, probabilities are either 0 or 1.
+This means that an individual will either always cooperate (1) or always defect (0) when encountering another individual with a particular tag.
+An individual with strategy array [1,1,0,1], for example, cooperates with all individuals except those with tag 3.
+In the second case, with mixed strategies, the probability of cooperating with an individual with a particular tag can be any real number on the interval $[0,1]$.
+In the pure strategy case the genome is a member of the strategy set $[m]\times\{0,1\}^m$.
+The mixed strategy case the genome is a member of the strategy set $[m]\times [0,1]^m$.
+In this paper we deal with the pure strategy case and will consider the mixed strategy case in a future paper.